olcf/pkpass/CONTRIBUTING.md

 # Setting up a development environment
 1. After checking out this repository, create a python3 environment (in ./venv) with `python3 venv venv`
-2. Install all pkpass prerequisites into that virtual environment by runnint `./venv/bin/pip install -r requirements.txt`
+2. Install all pkpass prerequisites into that virtual environment by running `pip install -r requirements.txt`
 3. You should be able to run the latest checked out pkpass with `./venv/bin/python pkpass`